-Dysfunctional Family Holiday Survival Tips
+6 Dysfunctional Family Holiday Survival Tips

-by Christina Enevoldsen with Bethany Ruck
+dysfunctional family holidayby Christina Enevoldsen with Bethany

-While we were married, the usual pattern for my ex was to work up my emotions right before we arrived at my parent’s house.
-He’d feign a misunderstanding or falsely accuse me of something or criticize me–whatever would upset me.
-By the time we arrived, I’d be on the verge of tears or I’d be angry.
-Then my parents would correct my bad attitude and all three of them would join against me for ruining the special day.
-My daughter, Bethany, and I were both the targets of comments about our weight or other parts of our appearance and whatever other “weakness” my dad could find.
+While we were married, the usual pattern for my ex was to work up my emotions right before we arrived at my parents’ house.
+He’d feign a misunderstanding or falsely accuse me of something or he’d criticize me–whatever would upset me.
+By the time we arrived at my parents’ house, I’d be on the verge of tears.
+Then my parents would correct my bad attitude.
+All three of them would join against me for ruining the special day.

-In our healing from abuse, Bethany and I have learned a few things about getting through this stressful time of year.
-Now we know that we deserve to have a nice drama free holiday.
-We haven’t had a relationship with most of our family members in a few years and we celebrate the holiday differently each year–but each year, we make decisions based on what’s good for us rather than what tradition dictates or what is “expected” of us.
+We haven’t had a relationship with most of our family members in years.
+We celebrate the holiday differently each year–but each year, we make decisions based on what’s good for us rather than what tradition dictates or what is “expected” of us.

 I used to think people earned certain rights to me if they were “nice”.
-If they gave me gifts or said kind things to me, I believed that gave them access to me and that I couldn’t say no. But I’ve learned that nobody has the right to buy me or rent me through “loving” things they do.
-Love that comes with obligation isn’t really love.
+If they gave me gifts or said kind things to me, I believed that gave them access to me and that I couldn’t say no. But I’ve learned nobody has the right to buy me or rent me through “loving” things they do.

-I don’t have to label my family as abusive to justify not spending the holiday with them or to set boundaries with them.
 I’ve been in many relationships–with family and otherwise–where I didn’t feel comfortable walking away until I could prove they’d done something wrong.
-Now I know that I don’t have to be with anyone I don’t want to be with.
+Now I know I don’t have to be with anyone I don’t want to be with.
 I have permission to decide how to spend my time and who I spend it with.
-I don’t have to label them as bad to separate from them and being separate doesn’t make me bad.

 “I’ll join them, but I’m only going to stay for two hours.”